 See yourself for who you were created to be; a beautiful masterpiece.

 I hated having my photos taken because of the way I saw myself.
 I used to hide every time the family photos were taken.
 Now, there are selfies everywhere!
-I would try it and try it, but then delete and delete it!
-Yes, you are right, I have low self-esteem; well, I had very low self-esteem, but I worked through it and continue to do so every day.
+I would try and try it, but then delete and delete it!
+Yes, you are right; I have low self-esteem; I had very low self-esteem, but I worked through it and continue to do so every day.

 “Hi, my name is Jennifer, and I am a recovering insecure person.”

 “Beauty isn’t about having a pretty face.
-It is about having a pretty mind, a pretty heart, and, most importantly, a beautiful soul.” – Anonymous
+It is about having a pretty mind, a pretty heart, and, most importantly, a beautiful soul.” – Anonymous.

-Insecurity is debilitating and a hindrance to one’s personal growth, professional productivity, and success in life.
-Many suffer from it, and unfortunately, this is prevalent even in our children and teens today.
+Insecurity is debilitating and a hindrance to personal growth, professional productivity, and success in life.
+Many suffer from it; unfortunately, this is prevalent even in our children and teens today.
 Insecurity is a silent killer, and we must be careful and address it when we see it.
 I suffered from it very early in life, and I wish I knew how this would affect me as an adult.

 Many of our youth today believe that they have to look perfect.
 Some, unfortunately, suffer from insecurity so severely that it affects our youth’s everyday life, including their physical, emotional, and mental health.
 They tend to compare themselves to others, to be prettier, or to be skinnier than everyone else.
 They look for beauty in the wrong places.
-They seem to have a false perception of what being beautiful is.
-Some become bullies to compensate for how they truly feel inside, and some become victims of bullies because they do not see their real value.
+They have a false perception of what being beautiful is.
+Some become bullies to compensate for how they truly feel inside, and some become victims of bullies because they do not see their actual value.
 Insecurity can be dangerous in both scenarios.

-“The real difficulty is to overcome how you think about yourself.” – Maya Angelou
+“The real difficulty is to overcome how you think about yourself.” – Maya Angelou.

 See yourself for who you were created to be.
 Believe in yourself and live a life full of beauty.
-When you see the beauty in you, you see the beauty in others, and all that surrounds you.
+When you see the beauty in you, you see the beauty in others and all that surrounds you.